 Your Postal Carrier Is Your Postal Carrier

 Selling its pens only by mail order allowed Postal to offer a pen of high quality at a remarkably low price by eliminating the costs associated with distributors, agents, and retailers; and the company was not slow to point this out in its advertising.
 To encourage business, Postal operated a clever “send no money now” marketing system that looks like, but was not, a pyramid scheme.
-With his pen, the purchaser received five post cards to send to friends.
-By mailing in one of these post cards, its recipient could buy his pen for $2.00.
-If all five of a given purchaser's cards were returned, that person got his pen free.
+To order a pen, a purchaser sent a magazine coupon to Postal, and he paid for the pen when he received it.
+With his pen, the purchaser also received five post cards that he could sell to friends for 50¢ each.
+By mailing in one of these post cards, the person who had bought it could buy his own pen for $2.00.
+By selling all five of his post cards, the original purchaser could earn back the price of his pen.
 With this scheme, every purchaser was a potential salesmen, and advertising touted the pen as “The Pen With Over 100,000 Salesmen.”

 |Men’s and Ladies’ Postal Pens|

 (If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.)